mca91/ITEWR_DC_Course/chapter1.md

 ---
+title       : OLS Basics
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+description : This section contains exercises dealing with the simple linear regression model and estimation using ordinary least squares. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:35167f113b
-## A really bad movie
+## A really nice exercise about violation of OLS assumptions

 Have a look at the plot that showed up in the viewer to the right.
-Which type of movie has the worst rating assigned to it?
+Which of the OLS assumptions could be possibly violated?

 *** =instructions
 - Adventure